GilbertArdila/GilbertArdila/README.md

 **Movies+ V2.0**

-Developed in Next.Js now you can use the new version of thi app
+Developed in Next.Js now you can use the new version of this app

 -[whatch the site](http://movies-v2-0.vercel.app/)